Long live Caps Lock! Today we celebrate its day

 Caps Lock, despite his “ungrateful” function, lived to see his holiday.
-22 October is the day when it is said to be the “Day of Caps Lock”. – some Internet users celebrating this date write everything in capital letters on that day.
+22 October is the day when it is said to be the “Day of Caps Lock”.
+Some Internet users celebrate this date writing everything in capital letters on that day.
 So don’t be surprised if you see on Facebook, Twitter, LinkedIn that someone you know wrote everything with Caps Lock turned on.

 But what is Caps Lock really?

 Caps Lock in the simplest sense is a button that activates permanent writing with capital letters (so-called hard shift).
-Its activation is very often signalled by the lighting of a diode on the keyboard and/or the appearance of a notification on the computer screen – in the program or directly in the operating system.
-Windows allows you to use a special option dedicated to the disabled: it replaces the functionality of the Caps Lock key with other, more accessible sequences.
+The word Its activation is very often signalled by the lighting of a diode on the keyboard and/or the appearance of a notification on the computer screen – in the program or directly in the operating system.
+Windows allows you to use a special option dedicated to the disabled: it replaces the functionality of this button with other, more accessible sequences.

 Caps Lock refers to “capital letters” in English.

-Internet users have been trying to “throw” Caps Lock out of computer keyboards for many years, especially in the period of netiquette formation.
-It was considered to be a more harmful button than a mechanism used mainly by Internet trolls.
-In some Chrome OS devices on board Caps Lock disappeared and was replaced by the Google search key – but this approach to keyboard layout was not adopted outside the Google ecosystem.
+Internet users have been trying to “throw” the button out of computer keyboards for many years, especially in the period of netiquette formation.
+It was considered to be a more harmful than a mechanism used mainly by Internet trolls.
+In some Chrome OS devices on board the button disappeared and was replaced by the Google search key – but this approach to keyboard layout was not adopted outside the Google ecosystem.

 Historically, Caps Lock was derived from the SHIFT button on the keyboard of the Remington No. 2 type-writer typewriter from 1878.
 In 1914 Remington Junior appeared with “SHIFT LOCK”, which permanently blocked the setting of capitals.
 The Datapoint 2200 was the first computer to use a similar solution (digital SHIFT LOCK button).
-IBM in the Model M keyboard for the first time placed Caps Lock, which we know between TAB and SHIFT.
+IBM in the Model M keyboard for the first time placed it between TAB and SHIFT.

 Caps Lock has never been so popular on Twitter: a small limit of characters to be used in a single message was quite an important support for uppercase writing.
 Some influencers very often used uppercase letters to communicate with their fans, which was an important recognition sign for them.
-Nowadays, this is being abandoned, believing that persistent writing with the CAPS LOCK button on is simply rude.
+Nowadays, this is being abandoned, believing that persistent writing in capital letters is simply rude.